tvirolai/marclojure/README.md

 ## About

-*marc-clojure* is a library for processing [MARC records](https://en.wikipedia.org/wiki/MARC_standards) using Clojure.
+*marc-clojure* is a library for - can you guess? - processing [MARC records](https://en.wikipedia.org/wiki/MARC_standards) using Clojure.
 It can be used to serialize MARC records in ISO 2709 (MARC exchange format), MARCXML or Aleph Sequential formats into Clojure maps.
 Writing records back to file is not yet supported, but this functionality is upcoming.